mui/toolpad/docs/data/toolpad/core/components/account/account.md

 ### Slots

-You can pass in your own items to the `Account` menu through the `menuItems` slot to create larger, more complex menus:
+You can pass in your own items to the `Account` menu through the `menuItems` slot to add additional menu items in the space between the user's account details and the sign out button, to create larger, more complex menus:

 {{"demo": "AccountSlots.js", "bg": "gradient"}}